josh-rdc/PEARS-dashapp/README.md

    ```

 ### Database Setup
-1. **PostgreSQL**
-   Ensure PostgreSQL is installed on your machine.
+1. Ensure **PostgreSQL is installed on your machine**.
 Follow this [PostgreSQL Tutorial Page](https://neon.tech/postgresql/postgresql-getting-started/install-postgresql).

    Check if the app is installed and added to your environment variables properly by checking its version in the terminal:
    ```